 As I reflect on that effort to find the perfect expression of a relationship in song, I cannot help but wonder if the church gives that much thought to its singing.
-Are we careful to select songs that exalt the name of the Lord and encourage his saints, or do we offer up empty phrases as we sing to one another and to the Lord?
-The issue is not one of style, but of substance.
+Are we careful to select songs that exalt the name of the Lord?
+To find songs that encourage his saints?
+Or do we offer up empty phrases as we sing to one another and to the Lord?
+The issue is not one of style but of substance.
 It is not as much how, but what we sing that matters.
-Whether our singing consists of the most contemporary hits led by a band or is comprised of classic hymns conducted acappella, we should give serious thought to the content of our singing for three reasons: (1) singing evidences the filling of the Spirit: (2) singing edifies the faith of others: and (3) singing expresses thanksgiving to God in all things.
+Whether our singing consists of the most contemporary hits led by a band or is comprised of classic hymns conducted Acappella, we should give serious thought to the content of our singing for three reasons.
+One, singing evidences the filling of the Spirit.
+Two, singing edifies the faith of others.
+Three singing expresses thanksgiving to God in all things.

 1. Singing evidences the filling of the Spirit.

-When Paul and Silas found themselves in a Philippian jail on account of their ministry to an enslaved, demon-possessed girl, they passed the time with prayer and the singing of hymns to God.
+Paul and Silas found themselves in a Philippian jail on account of their ministry to an enslaved, demon-possessed girl.
+However, they passed the time with prayer and the singing of hymns to God.
 Their circumstances were not pleasant.
 Their prospects were not clear.
 But because of their relationship with God, they were able to transcend their temporary circumstances and worship the Lord.

-Surely this experience was in mind as Paul instructed the Ephesian church concerning personal conduct, calling believers to reject drunkenness and embrace the filling of the Spirit.
+Surely this experience was in mind as Paul instructed the Ephesian church concerning personal conduct.
+He called believers to reject drunkenness and embrace the filling of the Spirit.
 One of the evidences of being Spirit-filled is singing.
-Paul did not expect the believers to sing the dirges and drinking songs of their culture, but to address “one another in psalms and hymns and spiritual songs, singing and making melody to the Lord” (Ephesians 5:19).
+Paul did not expect the believers to sing the dirges and drinking songs of their culture.
+But to address “one another in psalms and hymns and spiritual songs, singing and making melody to the Lord” (Ephesians 5:19).

-Our calling as believers is not just to sing, but to sing the truths of God and our testimonies of faith in him.
+Our calling as believers is not just to sing.
+We must sing the truths of God and our testimonies of faith in him.
 That kind of singing is the fruit that points to the working of the Holy Spirit in our lives.
 We experience mountains and valleys in our walks with Christ.
 There are times when worship comes easily and seasons when it is incredibly taxing.
 Yet, when we sing of the worth and work of God despite our circumstances, we demonstrate our dependence upon the Spirit, who resides in us by faith.

 2. Singing edifies the faith of others.

 “It was good to see your mother praising Jesus on Sunday.”
 Those words are from a text from a dear friend sent to me on the Monday before my father’s funeral.
-Worshiping on that Sunday as we began our journey through the valley of the shadow was not easy, but as I preached to my own congregation, my mom and siblings filled my parents’ pew at their church and worshiped the Lord.
+Worshipping on that Sunday as we began our journey through the valley of the shadow was not easy.
+But as I preached to my own congregation, my mom and siblings filled my parents’ pew at their church and worshiped the Lord.
 Their songs lifted from broken hearts in praise to God encouraged the faith of those around them.

 If the faith we sing is not the faith of Scripture, we are seeking to build others up with something that will not nourish in famine or encourage in persecution.
 But when some dear sister who has long-endured suffering sings to those of us just beginning a battle words like,